 The PCSE National Engagement Team (NET) fulfils this purpose.
 The team is made up of the Director of NET, ten Regional Liaison Managers and 32 Local Training Managers.

-Guy Dickie leads the NET and provides a point of contact for national bodies and organisations.
+Tony Grime leads the NET and provides a point of contact for national bodies and organisations.

 Our ten Regional Liaison Managers link to local and regional statutory bodies as an ongoing point of contact.
 They will provide briefings on forthcoming changes, take feedback on the performance of services locally, make sure that any local problems are understood, and ensure that any appropriate actions are taken.